-password policy restriction password rules The local as prede 9000 contains rules which govern password formation, expiration, reuse and other as including password length, history, and complexity.
-All Windows accounts prompt a dichange the next time you log on.
-Microsoft Windows operating system or the domain controller manages policies such fined number of log on attempts, character length, use of alphanumeric characters, and as prede user-deti ned lockouts except in the case of SiteServer. credentials have any domain of 9000 uses the Windows login credentials to manage permissions but does not store or visibility of the credentials.
-The local Microsoft Windows operating system or the ontroller manages password rules and policies such as predefined number of login character length, use of alphanumeric characters, and user-defined lockouts. he user to the configured number of consecutive authentication attempts allowed at account is locked from further authentication retries. password attempts, the user cannot perform another attempt for 10 minutes.
-After 10 the user can retry as if no previous password attempts were made.
-Directory of user a seamless On (SSC e centralized authentication use a Microsoft Active Directory server for the management counts and log on authentication.
-C•CURE 9000's user authentication is designed for deployment in an Active Directory domain environment utilizing Windows Single Sign-).
+User account password policy C•CURE 9000 contains rules which govern password formation, expiration, reuse and other restrictions including password length, history, and complexity.
+All Windows accounts prompt a password change the next time you log on.
+Password rules The local Microsoft Windows operating system or the domain controller manages policies such as predefined number of log on attempts, character length, use of alphanumeric characters, and user-defined lockouts except in the case of SiteServer.
+Windows login credentials C•CURE 9000 uses the Windows login credentials to manage permissions but does not store or have any visibility of the credentials.
+The local Microsoft Windows operating system or the domain controller manages password rules and policies such as predefined number of login attempts, character length, use of alphanumeric characters, and user-defined lockouts.
+Maximum log on attempts Restrict the user to the configured number of consecutive authentication attempts allowed before that account is locked from further authentication retries.
+SiteServer Password Policy After 20 password attempts, the user cannot perform another attempt for 10 minutes.
+After 10 minutes, the user can retry as if no previous password attempts were made.
+Microsoft Active Directory support To enable centralized authentication use a Microsoft Active Directory server for the management of user accounts and log on authentication.
+C•CURE 9000's user authentication is designed for seamless deployment in an Active Directory domain environment utilizing Windows Single Sign- On (SSO).
 C•CURE uses Windows log on credentials by default.
-Upon logging on to Windows automatically logged on to the Administration and Monitoring Stations. e iSTAR controller boots for the first time it prompts you to change the password before proceed to any other screens.
-Access Control C•CURE 9000 offers role Based Access Control (RBAC) authorizations.
-You can define roles in 9000 as operator privileges with different object level permissions.
-C•CURE 9000 ators can assign authorizations to individual operators and objects within C•CURE.
+Upon logging on to Windows you are automatically logged on to the Administration and Monitoring Stations.
+Single-use password When the iSTAR controller boots for the first time it prompts you to change the password before you can proceed to any other screens.
+Role Based Access Control (RBAC) authorizations C•CURE 9000 offers role Based Access Control (RBAC) authorizations.
+You can define roles in C•CURE 9000 as operator privileges with different object level permissions.
+C•CURE 9000 administrators can assign authorizations to individual operators and objects within C•CURE.